Falls Prevention Awareness

 Posted on September 22, 2016 |

-September 22, 2016 is national Falls Prevention Awareness Day.
+September is national Falls Prevention Awareness Month.
 This is particularly important for the COPD community, as research has shown that people with COPD are at increased risk for falls.
-A recent prospective study of falls in a sample of people with COPD aged 63-79 showed the following:
+One prospective study of falls in a sample of people with COPD aged 63-79 showed the following:

 - Forty percent of the sample experienced falls during the study (by comparison, 28 percent of the general older population experiences at least one fall annually).